awallien/proj_euler/README.md

 In other words, I want my algorithms to compute the answers to the problems in under 1 minute (or better, 5 seconds).

 ### MY FRIEND KEY
 Add me as a friend on Project Euler!

+User: aswall

 Key: 1386943_LnBxonZ0VTAAxQckhpZdzGlQdNabhvO9